 - At times overly affectionate and hyper

 - Chewing as a puppy that needs to be occupied with Bully sticks and toys

-- Can have some separation anxiety – we have experienced little of this, but she is VERY attached
+- Can have some separation anxiety

 - High exercise needs – Bernedoodles are very active dogs that will be happier pets if you give them adequate excerise.

 Overall Bernedoodles are a healthy breed that makes a great family pet.
-They are beautiful dogs with big personalities that are an excellent choice if you are looking for a loyal dog for your family.
+They are beautiful dogs with big personalities and are an excellent choice if you are looking for a loyal dog for your family.

 We LOVE Penny and feel incredibly lucky that we chose a breed that has turned out to be such a great blessing for us.
 So if you are looking for a good choice of dog to be the perfect family dog then I think you will be beyond thrilled with a Bernedoodle.

 - PAW Brands Puprug Faux Fur Memory Foam Orthopedic Dog Bed